loganhartford/portfolio-site/_mechatronicsprojects/(2) A PCB Christmas.md

 One thing that could have significantly improved the functionality of the code would have been including a capacitor across the switch to low-pass filter the signal.
 Since I am using this button as an input to an external interrupt peripheral on the controller, I can’t really filter the signal in the software.
 This resulted in the device occasionally reading multiple presses during a single button press which made it frustrating to use.

 The way I stored the song data was also very inefficient.
-Instead of using one byte to store multiple notes or storing the Prescaler and note in the same byte, I used two bytes for every note.
-One byte was the note, and the second byte was the corresponding PWM Prescaler.
+Instead of using one byte to store multiple notes or storing the pre-scaler and note in the same byte, I used two bytes for every note.
+One byte was the note, and the second byte was the corresponding PWM pre-scaler.
 This resulted in my code taking up 90%+ of the 14KB of flash provided by the microcontroller, depending on the code version.

 As I mentioned earlier, I was in an extreme rush to get this project done in time.
 That is my fault, I started it too close to Christmas.
 If I were to do this project over again, I would start it months in advance and take some time to think about the most efficient way to store and play the songs on the device.
 I would also take the time to make the layout a little nicer.